This topic describes how to perform column operations by using PyODPS.

 -

-Create the pyodps_iris table and upload the iris.csv dataset.
+Create a table named pyodps_iris and upload the iris.csv dataset.
 For more information, see Create a table and upload data.

 -